During my teen years, I visited Venice, Italy, and loved the canals and narrow alleyways between majestic historic

 It is an eerie transformation between the hustle and bustle of the waterfront and the tranquility of the canals.

-Up in the distance – looking north – you can see the Santa Monica Pier with popular carnival rides.
+Back on the beach and looking north, you can see the Santa Monica Pier with its popular carnival rides.
 You can actually walk or bike from Venice Beach to Santa Monica and enjoy the rides or go shopping.

 In Marina Del Rey you can find Mothers Beach, a secluded inland beach away from the high surf.
 A favorite destination for families with small children.